 Ahead of the event, Cindicator’s internal team of professional financial analysts and traders put together their views on what’s next for the crypto market.
 It was more than the panel could cover, so we’re sharing their insights below.

-Trading volumes: what to expect in 2019
+Cryptocurrency trading volumes: what to expect in 2019

 Crypto trading volumes reached new highs in 2018.
 What could be the catalysts for setting new records in trading volumes in 2019 and beyond?

-Yan Petretskiy, financial analyst:
+Yan Petretskiy, financial analyst at Cindicator:

 Trading volume can be an uncertain metric, as reports suggest that a lot of the exchanges use wash trading to attract new people.